maria-antoniak/history-of-nlp/README.md

 - Fred Jelinek
 - [source](https://en.wikiquote.org/wiki/Fred_Jelinek)

-"You can’t crame the meaning of a sentence into a ?!*#-ing vector!!"
+"You can’t cram the meaning of a sentence into a ?!*#-ing vector!!"
 - Ray Mooney